Simon-Collinson/course-dbt/greenery/week_4_project_readme.md

 _Hints: what steps would you have?
 Which orchestration tool(s) would you be interested in using?
 What schedule would you run your project on?
 Which metadata would you be interested in using?
 How/why would you use the specific metadata? , etc._

+I'm interested to try Dagster for our orchestration.
+The cost of dbt Cloud (and other paid options) is not going to get past our CFO, and while I have previous experience with Airflow, Dagster seems a bit more user-friendly and modern.
+I can imagine deploying with the following steps:

+- Some pre-run scripts to bring data into the warehouse (maybe by kicking off Airbyte or Fivetran)
+- `dbt seed` in case any seed values have changed
+- `dbt snapshot` to populate my snapshot tables
+- `dbt source freshness` to try and pinpoint any freshness issues before the run happens
+- `dbt run`
+- `dbt test` to run tests and ideally output results to Slack
+- `dbt docs generate` to generate fresh docs
+- Some post-run script to serve the docs

+I don't think I would try to parse the dbt metadata at first - any errors can be handled just by me reading the JSON output until the team gets a bit bigger.